Ph.D. and M.A., economics, Boston College; B.A., economics and English, Wheaton College

 Summary of Experience

 Dr. Fix is an experienced economist with expertise in antitrust economics, econometrics, statistics, and industrial organization.
 He specializes in the application of statistics and econometrics to antitrust issues, the evaluation of market structure, and the analysis of competitive behavior between firms.
-Dr. Fix's litigation and advisory experience includes the estimation of overcharges, cost pass-through, and damages.
-He has analyzed alleged anticompetitive practices in industries such as electronics manufacturing, high tech, agriculture, consumer payments, processed food, health care, and automobile and truck manufacturing.
-Dr. Fix also recently taught a course on the economics of merger analysis in the Harvard University economics department.
+Dr. Fix’s litigation and advisory experience includes the estimation of overcharges, cost pass-through, and damages.
+He has analyzed alleged anticompetitive practices in a wide range of industries, including electronics manufacturing, high tech, agriculture, consumer payments, processed food, health care, and automobile and truck manufacturing.
+He also authored two declarations in support of a defendant’s motion for summary judgment in In re: Automotive Parts Antitrust Litigation.
+Prior to joining Analysis Group, Dr. Fix taught undergraduate and continuing education courses in statistics, microeconomics, and macroeconomics at Boston College.
+He has also taught a course on the economics of merger analysis in the Harvard University economics department.

 Recent Developments in Litigation and Regulation Related to No-Hire and Employee Non-Compete Agreements: Implications for Franchise Systems

 Distribution: The Newsletter of the Distribution & Franchising Committee of the Section of Antitrust Law of the American Bar Association, Vol. 22, No. 1

 The assessment of mergers in online and offline retail sales: Are new tools needed for the economist’s toolbox?

 September 07, 2018